Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Proof of Theorem : One-step predictions

 \subsubsection{Proof of Lemma~\ref{lem:norm-concentration}}

-We follow a similar idea as in the proof of Lemma~\ref{lem:orthogonal-concentration}; the main difference is that here we define our exchangeable pair with respect to the rows instead of the columns.
+We follow a similar idea as in the proof of Lemma~\ref{lem:orthogonal-concentration}; the main difference is that here we define our functions with arguments as the rows instead of the columns.
 That is, we define